jhyu-itp/jhyu-itp.github.io/_pages/blog.md

 layout: recent-posts
 ---

-This page is intended for noticing seminars, journal clubs, news in the group.
+This page is intended for notifying seminars, journal clubs, news in this research group.

 --------------------

-There is a weekly group meeting informed via Wechat.
+We have a bi-weekly group meeting, and bi-weekly journal club, which are usually informed via Wechat group.

-The updated list of the seminar is [here](http://www.itp.cas.cn/xshd/ztxxbg/)
+The updated list of ITP-CAS seminar is [here](http://www.itp.cas.cn/xshd/ztxxbg/).
+I encourage students and postdoc to attend seminars and conferences.

-If you would like to give seminar at ITP-CAS, please contact me.
+If you are visiting this website and are interested in giving seminar at ITP-CAS, please contact me.